rahul0705/rahul0705.github.io/src/content/blog/2026-08-20-did-you-fix-the-bug.md

 ---
 title: Did You Fix the Bug—or Just Move It?
-description: A passing test proves the symptom is gone.
-Isolate the change that mattered before you call it a fix.
+description: A passing test proves the symptom is gone, not that the work is done.
+Isolate the change that mattered before adding it to the system.
 coverImage: ../../assets/covers/did-you-fix-the-bug.jpg
 tableOfContents: false
 section: Process